 Mr. Summy represented more than 200 public water providers (e.g., municipalities, water districts, utilities, and school districts) and private well owners whose water was contaminated by MTBE and/or TBA.
-Many of these cases were consolidated in an MDL where Mr. Summy was appointed Co-Lead Counsel and a member of the Plaintiffs' Steering Committee.
+Many of these cases were consolidated in an MDL, to which Mr. Summy was appointed Co-Lead Counsel and a member of the Plaintiffs' Steering Committee.
 On behalf of these clients, Mr. Summy sought cost recovery for treatment facilities, operation and maintenance costs, out-of-pocket expenses, and administrative costs.
-Settlements in these cases totaled over \$1 billion dollars.
-A settlement of particular note was for the City of Santa Monica, which was valued by the Court at \$315.5 million.
-Mr. Summy currently represents the State of Rhode Island in MTBE litigation.
+Settlements in these cases totaled more than \$1 billion.
+A separate settlement of particular note was for the City of Santa Monica, which was valued by the Court at \$315.5 million.